This Orange Pomegranate Scones Recipe is the yummiest! Also great with Cranberries or other berries!!!

 - 1/2 cup of pomegranate seeds or cranberries

-- 1/2 cup of milk (but half & half, sour cream, heavy whipping cream, evaporated) milk is yummier)
+- 1/2 cup of milk (or use half & half, sour cream, heavy whipping cream, evaporated milk; even yummier)

 - 1 egg

 - little bit of vanilla.